qihangZH/accountingkits/README.md

 ## 4.References

 1. This project includes code from the https://github.com/r-boulland/Corporate-Website-Disclosure, which is licensed under the MIT license.
-The full text of the MIT license can be found in the CrawlerT/LICENSE file.
+Precisely, the accountingkits/CrawlerApi/WayBackT.py The full text of the MIT license can be found in the CrawlerT/LICENSE file.